Jacobs Turf Atlanta — Soil-First Lawn Care in Atlanta, GA

 15 and up · clay-rich5

-Professor's note — Two out of three Atlanta lawns we test come in acidic, low-CEC, or both.
+Will's note — Two out of three Atlanta lawns we test come in acidic, low-CEC, or both.
 That's not a fertilizer problem — it's a soil problem, and you can't spray your way out of it.
 Lime where the number says to, build organic matter, and the CEC climbs season over season.
 The archive is how we prove it's working.

 Soil test · decoded